gardener/gardener-extension-registry-cache/docs/usage/registry-cache/upstream-credentials.md

 # How to provide credentials for upstream registry?

-In Kubernetes, to pull images from private container image registries you either have to specify an image pull Secret (see [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)) or you have to configure the kubelet to dynamically retrieve credentials using a credential provider plugin (see [Configure a kubelet Image Credential Provider](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-credential-provider/)).
+In Kubernetes, to pull images from private container image registries you either have to specify an image pull Secret (see [Pull an Image from a Private Registry](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)) or you have to configure the kubelet to dynamically retrieve credentials using a credential provider plugin (see [Configure a kubelet image credential provider](https://kubernetes.io/docs/tasks/administer-cluster/kubelet-credential-provider/)).
 When pulling an image, the kubelet is providing the credentials to the CRI implementation.
 The CRI implementation uses the provided credentials against the upstream registry to pull the image.

 The registry-cache extension is using the [Distribution project](https://github.com/distribution/distribution) as pull through cache implementation.
 The Distribution project does not use the provided credentials from the CRI implementation while fetching an image from the upstream.
 Hence, the above-described scenarios such as configuring image pull Secret for a Pod or configuring kubelet credential provider plugins don't work out of the box with the pull through cache provided by the registry-cache extension.
 Instead, the Distribution project supports configuring only one set of credentials for a given pull through cache instance (for a given upstream).